Big Brother (Australian TV series) season 6: Michael and David's "kiss"

-Host Gretel Killeen and evicted housemate Michael McCoy had a heated argument during the Monday live nomination show after he adamantly accused the producers of editing the footage with him and housemate David Graham to make it seem like they were kissing, where he censured that "it was great editing by Big Brother."
-Killeen took offense to this accusation, where she brusquely responded, "Listen mate, if you're going to tell me when I've worked on a show for six years that we have edited something and it has not been edited, I would like to know who told you that."
+Host Gretel Killeen and evicted housemate Michael McCoy had a heated argument during the Monday live nomination show after he adamantly accused the producers of "editing" the footage with him and housemate David Graham to make it seem like they were kissing.
+McCoy censured that "it was great editing by Big Brother."
+Killeen took offense to this accusation, where she brusquely responded, "Listen mate, if you're going to tell me, when I've worked on a show for six years, that we have edited something and it has not been edited, I would like to know who told you that."

-The incident and the heated interview garnered some media attention where it was labelled "The Gretel Incident" by some fans due to Gretel's aggressively defensive interviewing style with Michael.
-After the commercial break, though, Killeen apologised to McCoy, saying she gets offended when housemates claim that the producers "edit material".
-At first, the show declined to air the footage of the alleged kiss, but later released the clip after objection from Michael and Big Brother fans.
-It was discovered that Michael and David didn't kiss, but only "appeared" to have kissed because they were filmed from a high-angle wide shot from behind, which gave the illusion that they were kissing.
+After the commercial break, Killeen apologised to McCoy, stating that she gets offended when housemates claim that the producers "edit material".
+At first, the show declined to air the footage of the alleged kiss, but later released the clip after objection from Michael McCoy and Big Brother fans.
+It was discovered that McCoy and Graham did not kiss, but only "appeared" to have kissed because they were filmed from a high-angle wide shot from behind, which gave the illusion that they were kissing.
+The incident and the heated interview garnered some media attention where it was labelled "The Gretel Incident" by some fans due to Gretel's aggressively defensive interviewing style with McCoy.

 Aftermath

 Several 2006 housemates were contestants in an Australia's Brainiest special named Australia's Brainiest BB06 Housemate produced for Network Ten in the weeks following the end of the season.
 It was broadcast on 13 August 2006.

+2006 Housemate Anna Lind-Hansen said the catchphrase 'Game on, moles' during her stay in the Big Brother house.
+This is largely credited as one of the most famous quotes to come out of Big Brother Australia and of Australian television as a whole.

+2006 Housemate David Graham appeared in Season 14 of Big Brother Australia, where past housemates merged with new players.